 There are also 20 – 22 free elective credit hours that can be used for additional university courses of the student's choice or to include transfer credits that don't apply directly to the degree.

-*Offered online from UNL.
+*Offered online from the university.
 We will work with you to identify appropriate courses to complete Natural Science courses needed to be accepted into a degree completion program.